Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 Small business marketing strategies:

-• Target potential clients/customers that are interested in your product (inbound marketing).
+- Target potential clients/customers who are interested in your product (inbound marketing).

 There’s no secret sauce for building perfect marketing strategies for your small business.
 Most marketing techniques require iterations to pay off in the end.